Today’s Topic: Managing Your Expectations as a Coach

 If you look at it in a five day span, they were playing up to 20 games – that’s a lot.
 As a traveling team, coach expectations are high.
 The athletes are signed up, they want to be successful, they’re here to win tournaments.
 They’re here to get recruited by college coaches, look their best, play their best, and get better.
 There’s a lot of expectation and a lot of pressure to perform well.

 My advice, as a high performance coach, is to be consistent in order to develop what I call the pre, the during, and the post expectations.

 Pre, During and Post Expectations for Coaches

-I’m piggybacking off of Sarah who talked about pre-performance routines in the past, and Rebecca who talked about getting, regaining, and losing confidence, and how to get it back during performance.
+I’m piggybacking off of Sara who talked about pre-performance routines in the past, and Rebecca who talked about getting, regaining, and losing confidence, and how to get it back during performance.
 Refer back to them as well.
 I think they have great information about it and I’m just piggybacking off of them.